The AAO 2023 online abstract submitter will open March 9.

 - If a presenter change is requested, financial disclosures for the proposed presenter will be evaluated by the AMPC before the change is approved.
 Presentation limits apply to the new presenter.

-Policy requires that at least one of the authors is a current member of the American Academy of Ophthalmology.
-The submission system will match authors to the Academy database and will indicate if there is a member included.
-Green “Satisfied” text will display when this requirement has been completed.
+Submission policy requires that at least one of the authors is a current member of the American Academy of Ophthalmology.
+The submission system can recognize individuals located through the lookup feature and will indicate if there is a member included.
+Green “Satisfied” text will display at the top of the Author Page when this requirement is met.

-Members of the American Academy of Optometry (AAO) are invited to submit paper/poster abstracts as an Instructor/Author.
+Members of the American Academy of Optometry (AAO) are invited to submit paper/poster abstracts as a Presenter/Author.
 The submission must include at least one American Academy of Ophthalmology Fellow or Member or Candidate for Membership as an author.
-Only optometrists who are members of the American Academy of Optometry and who have been selected for presentation may attend AAO 2022.
-If optometrists included on an accepted abstract are not members of the American Academy of Optometry, they may not attend AAO 2022.
+Only optometrists who are members of the American Academy of Optometry and who have been selected for presentation may attend AAO 2023.
+If optometrists included on an accepted abstract are not members of the American Academy of Optometry, they may not attend AAO 2023.

 Other Information